cjhopp/Thesis-test/figures/mrp_hypoDD_locs_time/caption.md

-\label{Figure6} Ngatamariki relocations from HypoDD.
+\label{Figure6} Ngatamariki relocations from HypoDD coloured by date of occurrence between 1 January and 20 November, 2015.